Leaders.com

 Team Leadership Skills

 With those tips in mind, it’s time to look at the team management skills that contribute to being a great team leader.
-The process of developing these qualities should be ongoing as no leader is perfect.
+Whether as part of sole leadership or shared leadership, the process of developing these qualities should be ongoing as no leader is perfect.
 Make a note of which skills you want to focus on in the weeks and months ahead.

 1. Communication